-I have always been impact by the story of Eustice in Narnia in which C.S Lewis speaks to the image of change that God does in us.
+I have always been impacted by the story of Eustice in Narnia in which C.S Lewis speaks to the image of change that God does in us.

 The scene starts with Eustace, a rotten boy, who has found himself in possession of a large fortune.
 He imagines the life and comforts he could now enjoy, and in his comforts he falls asleep with his treasure.
 When he awakes, Eustace is no longer a boy but a dragon, the outward manifestation of his inner greed and selfishness.